Srushti30-S/Blinkit-store-sales-dashboard/README.md

 Power BI dashboard built from cleaned excel data to visualize store -level sales and product insights
 # Blinkit Store Analysis (Data Analytics Project)

-This Business Analytics project focuses on analyzing sales performance for a Blinkit-style convenience store chain using Power BI.
+This project focuses on analyzing sales performance for a Blinkit-style convenience store chain using Power BI.
 The goal is to uncover insights about customer preferences, outlet efficiency, and product performance to assist in data-driven business decisions.

 ## 📊 Tools Used
 - *Excel:* Data preprocessing and transformation